Stabja/CodeArena/README.md

 # SolarWolf
-Game developed with Unity3D similar to SolarWolf game which was orignally developed in Python Credit goes to 'Pete Shinners' who made the actual game.
+Game developed with Unity3D similar to SolarWolf game which was orignally developed in Python.
+Credit goes to 'Pete Shinners' who made the actual game.

 ## Link to windows files